MRI scanWhen an MRI scan could be the first step to your recovery, you don’t want to wait for an appointment

-At KIMS Hospital, we offer fast access to private diagnostic MRI scans, so you receive results in a timely way.
+At KIMS Hospital and Sevenoaks Medical Centre, we offer fast access to private diagnostic MRI scans, so you receive results in a timely way.
 Using magnetic fields and radio waves to produce detailed images of the inside of the body, an MRI scan can diagnose and assess injury and monitor the progress of your treatment.

 Specialist MRI scanners in a reassuring environment